okta/okta-developer-docs/packages/@okta/vuepress-site/architecture-center/reference-architectures/directory-coexistence/lab-1-azure-ad/index.md

    </div>

-## Stop the example
+## Stop the application

-After you complete the example, stop the application and remove the running Docker containers.
+After you complete this tutorial, stop the application and remove the Docker containers.

 1. In the `okta-server-side-example` directory, stop the current running containers with <kbd>Ctrl</kbd> + <kbd>C</kbd>.